LodeSnaet/scss-import-watcher/README.md

-# ⚡️ SCSS Import Watcher CLI
+# ⚡️ SCSS Import Watcher
 A powerful and intuitive command-line interface tool designed to automate the management of your SCSS `@import` statements.
 Say goodbye to manually adding or removing imports as your project structure evolves!

 ---